 “Do you have food?”

-“I forgot my bento at home.
-I have been starving throughout all of the lessons, my friends it appears, have their bentos already eaten...”
+“I left my bento at home.
+I have been starving.
+My friends, it appears, have their bentos already eaten...”

 “Naomi and Yua?”
 The boy asked coldly.
 “They’re no good.
 Forget about those girls.”